 My definition of mindfulness is simply a compassionate act of allowing inner and outer experience to arise moment by moment with a clear, non-judgmental awareness.
 Meditation is the formal practice, like when we practice observing our own thoughts while sitting, walking or paying attention to our breathing.

-Here are a few tips for using your breath to help you be a more peaceful parent:
+Using your breath to help you be a more peaceful parent:

 - Focusing on the breath can be a beautiful way to come back to a more centered state, but you have to build the muscle of this center in the same way that you build your muscles at the gym.
 Repetition is the key.